Chapter 8.15

 E. The city reserves the right to exclude or remove from any lot or other cemetery area any headstone, monument, curbing, slab, or other structure, street, plant or any object whatever which may conflict with the regulations of the cemeteries, or which the city may consider injurious to the general appearance of the grounds.

-L. All temporary markers shall be removed from grave spaces within 30 days after interment has been made.
-Grave spaces thereafter shall be marked only by permanent-type markers as hereinabove described.
+L. All temporary markers shall be removed from grave spaces within 90 days after interment.
+Grave spaces thereafter shall be marked only by permanent-type markers as permitted by Chapter 12.45 RMC, Cemetery Design Standards.

-M. Any structural changes occurring in the city cemeteries shall be done only after submitting in writing an application to the cemetery commission of what work is being planned.
+M. Any structural changes occurring in the city cemeteries shall be done only after submitting, in writing, an application to the cemetery commission of the proposed work to be done.
 The cemetery commission may require a drawing of the proposed work.
 If the proposed work is approved, the sexton shall issue a written permit.
 If the work being done is deemed not to be the work authorized or is substandard, the sexton, or assistant sexton when appropriate, at his/her own discretion may order that the structural change be brought into compliance with the approved application or removed entirely.
-The person whose name appears on the permit is entirely responsible for seeing that the work is done as approved and is responsible for any all costs incurred by the city in enforcing the provisions of this chapter.
+The person whose name appears on the permit is entirely responsible for ensuring that the work is done as approved and is responsible for any and all costs incurred by the city in enforcing the provisions of this chapter.

 O. The following provisions shall apply to the marking of any unmarked grave that is deemed by the sexton, or assistant sexton when appropriate, to be over 30 years of age: